Marange diamond fields: Ownership

 From the early 1980s, De Beers held an Exclusive Prospecting Order (EPO) over Marange via their subsidiary Kimberlitic Searches Ltd. Their EPO expired in 2006 and exploration rights were taken up by British-registered African Consolidated Resources.
 Production from Marange is controversial due to ongoing legal wrangles and government crackdowns on illegal miners.
 In December 2006, the company was readying trial mining operations when the Government of Zimbabwe took over the rights via the Zimbabwe Mining Development Corporation, despite African Consolidated Resources winning a court case allowing them to continue mining.

 In April 2010 the High Court of Zimbabwe ruled that the government could sell diamonds from Marange as it dismissed an application from British-based African Consolidated Resources to stop diamond sales from the disputed fields.

 In September 2010, the Zimbabwe High Court formally revoked a ruling from a year earlier that restored mining rights to British-based, African Consolidated Resources Plc.

 As of February 2014, the diamond fields were operated by seven private entities, all of which are partnered with the Zimbabwe government under the affiliate Zimbabwe Mining Development Corporation (ZMDC).
 All seven of the private companies were allegedly affiliated with Zimbabwe ex-military or political officials.
 The seven companies then operating were: Marange Resources, Anjin Investments Ltd., Diamond Mining Company, Gyne Nyame Resources, Jinan Mining Ltd., Kusena Diamonds, and Mbada Diamonds.
-However, in 2015 all diamond mining companies in Zimbabwe were forced to quit mining or merge into the newly-created Zimbabwe Consolidated Diamond Company (ZCDC), which replaced the ZMDC.
+However, in 2015 all diamond mining companies in Zimbabwe were forced to quit mining or merge into the newly created Zimbabwe Consolidated Diamond Company (ZCDC), which replaced the ZMDC.
 Marange Resources, Gyne Nyame and Kusena were immediately merged.
 Three companies sued the government over the required merger, including Anjin Industries.
-They lost the law suit, and ZCDC took over the Marange fields.
+They lost the lawsuit, and ZCDC took over the Marange fields.

 On 4 December 2018, the Zimbabwe Cabinet approved a new "Zimbabwe National Diamond Policy" (ZNDP) which allowed four companies to participate in diamond exploration and mining at Marange.
 Anjin Industries was revived, and was named one of the companies.
 Anjin began operations at Marange on 1 March 2019 subsequently taking over the highly profitable "Portal B" at Marange from ZCDC.
 Anjin is a joint venture between the Chinese firm Anhui Foreign Economic Construction Group (AFECC) and the Zimbabwe Defence Industries.